grz0zrg/fas/README.md

 You can tweak this program by passing parameters to its arguments, for command-line help : **fas --h**

+A wxWidget user-friendly launcher is also available [here](https://github.com/grz0zrg/fas_launcher)

 Usage: fas [list_of_settings]
  * --i **print audio device infos**
  * --sample_rate 44100